What is Test and Tag?

 - Test and Tag Non-accredited courses

-If you do not require a Nationally recognized certificate, you could do a Test and Tag course simply for your own knowledge and save some money.
+If you do not require a Nationally recognised certificate, you could do a Test and Tag course simply for your own knowledge and save some money.

 Plug top replacement course helps you gain more knowledge about replacing plug top for your personal use.

 This course will teach you how to test and tag Three phase equipment which is used in specific industries, typically in large plants or manufacturing companies.